Further details from Pete Webb,

 in D and Morten Lauridsen's O Magnum Mysterium

-, but before that we will be taking part in St Matthew's Carol Service at 6.30pm on Sunday 17th December
+We took part in St Matthew's Carol Service on Sunday 17th December

 , and carol-singing around the Hayfield village pubs on Tuesday 19th December